watty62/Scot_covid19/README.md

 # Scot_covid19
+_Update 14 April 2020_ I've uploaded an improved scraper "Get Daily Data.Ipynb" If you have Jupyter Notebooks you can download and run it for yourself.
+It is a scraper - so it is brittle.
+Any small change in [the target page](https://www.gov.scot/publications/coronavirus-covid-19-tests-and-cases-in-scotland/) can break it - as has happened three times in development.
+I'm also now capturing NHS Scotland [staff absences](data/processed/staff_absences.csv).

-_On 08 Apr 2020_ the main Scottish Government page of Coronavirus information was moved to a new location.
+On 08 Apr 2020 the main Scottish Government page of Coronavirus information was moved to a new location.
 See _data_ below.

 On 02 Apr 2020__ Today the Scottish Government [announced](https://www.gov.scot/news/new-process-for-reporting-covid-19-deaths/) that the process for recording deaths had been changed.
 The data was updated tonight to reflect that.